 - Check in at the kiosk.
 This means that you will electronically sign some forms giving permission for the Health Center to do things.

-- Provide your completed Health History Form to the front desk staff.
-You will also sign a Consent for Release of Information Form.
-This means that you give the doctor permission to share your medical information with another doctor and get past medical information form your old doctor.
+- Provide your completed forms to the front desk staff.
 The staff will make a note that you have arrived and will get your information ready for your visit.
 This process is called checking in.

 - After you are checked in, have a seat and wait for a Registered Nurse to call your name.

 - The nurse will escort you to the examination room.